waspy71/javascript_info/1. The JavaScript language/2. JavaScript Fundamentals/README.md

   - `floating point`
   - special numeric values
     - `Infinity`/`-Infinity`
-    - `Nan` - It is a result of an incorrect or an undefined mathematical operation
+    - `NaN` - It is a result of an incorrect or an undefined mathematical operation
 - `BigInt`:
   - was recently added to the language to represent integers of arbitrary length
   - value is created by appending `n` to the end of an integer like so : `const bigInt = 1234567890123456789012345678901234567890n`